-- Being run by Derby Hospitals NHS Foundation Trust, in partnership with the Division of Epidemiology and Public Health at the University of Nottingham.
+- Run by Derby Hospitals NHS Foundation Trust, in partnership with the Division of Epidemiology and Public Health at the University of Nottingham.

-- Aiming to train staff within the Royal Derby Hospital to increase their ability to analyse electronic data.
+- Trained bio-analysts from the Royal Derby Hospital (RDH) and Derby Public Health, increasing their ability to analyse electronic data.

-- Will deliver a tailored research design and statistical training programme, and support the completion of projects that use real data to address important health care issues.
+- Delivered a tailored statistical training programme, and supported the completion of four projects that used real data to address important health care issues.

 For more information about this project, please contact Mark Norwood, Director of Information Technology, Derby Hospitals NHS Foundation Trust.

 This programme offers £750,000 of funding to support up to 12 project teams aiming to improve...